-Early warning signs of hearing loss include having to ask people to repeat what they have said, and having difficulty following conversations, especially when there is background noise, according to Mr Fergal Glynn, Ear Nose and Throat (ENT) surgeon at the Blackrock Clinic, Dublin.
+Early warning signs of hearing loss include having to ask people to repeat what they have said, and having difficulty following conversations, especially when there is background noise.

 Other signs of hearing loss include feelings of ear fullness or pressure, ear noises such as ringing or buzzing, dizziness, and turning up the TV and radio volume.
 At home, where it is quiet people often do not realise they are experiencing hearing loss, even though they have to turn up their TV and radio.
-It is when they are out and there is background noise and they have trouble hearing what people are saying or things sounds muffled that they realise something is wrong, needing to look at someone’s mouth when they are speaking in order to be able to understand them is quite an obvious sign of hearing loss.
+It is when people are out and there is background noise and they have trouble hearing what people are saying or things sounds muffled that they realise something is wrong, needing to look at someone’s mouth when they are speaking in order to be able to understand them is quite an obvious sign of hearing loss.

 People often try to compensate for their hearing loss, like sitting very close to or directly face to face with people who are talking to them or avoiding certain social situations, often without realising why or what they are doing.

 Noel Cullen, Hidden Hearing Audiologist, said research shows that hearing problems in Ireland are on the increase.